-- An annual injection of over \$5.8M into these local economies as a result of this additional visitation, overnight stays and local use after 4 years of operation; - 26 new FTE jobs as a result of increased visitation (REMPLAN 2019); - Diversification of these local economies; - A trail with anchors at both ends.
+- An annual injection of over \$2M into these local economies as a result of this additional visitation, overnight stays and local use after 4 years of operation; - 8 new FTE jobs as a result of increased visitation (REMPLAN 2020); - Diversification of local economies; - A trail with anchors at both ends.
 One-way trails (or out-and-back trails) need an anchor at both ends to be attractive to users.
-The best one-way trails have natural terminuses in major centres or towns or pass through major towns.
-This is particularly an attraction for this trial with easy access to Armidale in particular (by car, train and plane); - Provision of an additional off-road trail which adds to the list of tourist offerings in the New England region and encourages visitors to stay a little longer to go for a pleasant walk or ride; - A new nature-based attraction which has the power to retain those visitors for longer, spending money and generating business opportunities;

-It is calculated that the additional visitor expenditure would generate an extra 26 FTE jobs (including flow-on effects) for the Armidale and Glen Innes regions (REMPLAN 2019).
+The best one-way trails have natural terminuses in major towns or pass through major towns.
+This is particularly an attraction for this trail with easy access to Glen Innes by road, air and rail (from Armidale station); - A new nature-based attraction which has the power to retain those visitors for longer, spending money and generating business opportunities; - It is calculated that the additional visitor expenditure would generate an extra 8 FTE jobs (including flow-on effects) for the Glen Innes region (REMPLAN 2020).